gbtami/pychess-variants/static/docs/khans.md

 ![Khatun](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Khatun.png)

-The Lancer is a divergent piece that moves and attacks differently.
-The khatun moves as a knight but captures as a king.
+The Khatun moves as a knight but captures as a king.
 This is the weakest of the back rank pieces, but is still very useful, especially on defense.

 ### Kheshig (H)